cpaclub-asia/pbn/README.md

 #### 📋 Make potential list of domains

 📝 Make a list from:
-- Google
+- Google SERP (our/competitors keywords)
-- Wikipedia
+- Outgoing links from big sites (Wikipedia, GitHub, GitLab, ...), also can take Top-3 from Google
-- GitHub
+- Majestic Million

 using Semrush or wget+rapser